EdFuentetaja/EdFuentetaja.github.io/_posts/2016-05-01-clock_recovery_in_gnu_ais.markdown

 The code is not so well documented but its concise and its intentions are clear.
 As important context information note that this code is expecting to receive a signal sampled at 48kHz.
 Since the AIS symbol rate is 9600bps, then we have exactly 5 samples per symbol (SPS).
 Note also that the AIS uses a NRZI encoding: a zero-crossing during a symbol period indicates a "zero," no zero-crossing is indicative of a "one."

+We see how

+{% highlight cpp %}
+    if ((curr ^ rx->prev) == 1) {
+{% endhighlight %}

-We see on line 10 how a crossing by zero is detected (the authors are assuming that the signal is without any DC offsets).
-If the crossing occurs earlier than 1/2 of the symbol period (early), the running period (in the `rx->pll` variable) is increased by 1/16 of the symbol period, otherwise (late) the running period is decreased by the same amount.
+detects a crossing by zero (the authors are assuming that the signal is without any DC offsets).
+If the crossing occurs earlier than 1/2 of the symbol period (early), the running period (in the `rx->pll` variable) is adjusted increasing it by 1/16 of the symbol period, otherwise (late) the running period is decreased by the same amount.
 So this is a simple but effective closed-loop clock recovery by adjusting itself with the zero crossings.

 Let's take a closer look at how it performs.
-I have spent some time selecting an example that presents a challenge to the timing algorithm:
+Actually it does quite well most of the time.
+To be honest I had to spent some time finding an example that challenged this algorithm, such as this one:

 [![Signal][img1]][img1]